Undergraduate

 Breadth Requirements: Society and its Institutions (3)

-This course will explore the history of all types of servants, from the ladies-in-waiting to the domestic slaves, in Western Europe between 1000 and 1700.
-The goal will be to observe especially their working and living conditions, as well as the changing perception of service through time.
+To explore the history of all types of servants, from the domestic slaves to the ladies-in-waiting, in Western Europe between 1000 and 1700.
+The goal will be to observe their working and living conditions, including the ones of life-cycle servants (between adolescence and early adulthood), as well as the changing perception of service through time.

 Recommended Preparation: HIS220Y1, HIS243H1 or a course on the Middle Ages or Early Modern Europe.